 “We have not been informed about the 11 occasions that the prosecution referred to and staff were not aware.
-The flats at Gocher Court are self-contained and are rented on a private tenancy basis.
+The flats at Gochers Court are self-contained and are rented on a private tenancy basis.

 “CCTV footage is not used for live monitoring and so is not used to monitor the live activities/actions of residents.
 It is there to provide security and as a deterrent to anti-social behaviour.

-“It is also available to provide retrospective information and as such, all CCTV footage was handed over to the police to aid the criminal investigation.
-It was the police investigation, after Asiah’s death which has brought these possible further instances to light.
+“It is also available to provide retrospective information and, as such, all CCTV footage was handed over to the police to aid the criminal investigation.
+It was the police investigation after Asiah’s death which has brought these possible further instances to light.

 “The safeguarding incident which we were aware of was reported to social services.
-This tragic death is still being investigated with the Safeguarding Practice Review which we are contributing to fully and we will not be making any further comments until we have the outcome of that review.
+This tragic death is still being investigated with the safeguarding practice review which we are contributing to fully and we will not be making any further comments until we have the outcome of that review.

 “Our sympathies and thoughts are with the family and everyone affected by this tragic event.”

 LIKE WHAT WE DO?
 HELP US TO DO MORE OF IT BY DONATING HERE.